Horace R. Cayton Sr.

 Horace Roscoe Cayton Sr. (February 3, 1859 – August 16, 1940) was an American journalist and political activist.
-The son of a slave and a white plantation owner's daughter, Cayton went to Seattle, Washington, in the early 1890s, launching his own newspaper, The Seattle Republican, in 1894.
+The son of a slave and a white plantation owner's daughter, Cayton went to Seattle, Washington, in the early 1890s.
+In 1894, Horace launched his own newspaper, The Seattle Republican.
 The paper was the longest-lived of seven African-American newspapers appearing in Seattle between 1891 and 1901, terminating only in 1913.

 A second publishing venture was launched by Cayton in 1916, with the launch of the eponymous Cayton's Weekly.
 Unlike its predecessor, this four-page tabloid was focused upon national and local news of interest to a black readership.
 Falling into financial difficulties in 1921, Cayton's Weekly briefly altered its production cycle to become Cayton's Monthly before folding completely.

 Biography

 Early years

 Horace Cayton was born in 1859 on a plantation in Mississippi.
 After Emancipation, he and his family moved to a farm near Port Gibson, Mississippi.
 He graduated from Alcorn College and was attending that institution in 1872.